The64thGamer/cheeseepedia/content/clmpdl94u0hf89ni/content.md

 ### Prototypes

-A prototype of this plush exists in the 1997-1998 Merch Catalog{{< cite 1 >}} with some differences in design.
+A prototype of this plush exists in the 1997-1998 Merch Catalog[1] with some differences in design.
 For example the size of his eyes are different and have slight differences in printing.

 #### Prototype Gallery